Spaghettinthefryingpan/Screenshot-Bot/README.md

 # Screenshot-Bot
-A bot I made take screenshots of stuff and to make into a pdf
+This A bot I made to take screenshots of stuff and to make into a pdf

 READ ME!